 On top of stage craft, we provide key information about Shakespeare’s life, times and works, and about the Elizabethan playhouses throughout our workshops.
 Thus, the students come away with a blend of historical facts, voice and body exploration, and, of course, Shakespearean verse.

 Not only do our workshops help the student understand their character, but allows the student to connect with what rings true for them, in their own voice, through Shakespeare’s writing.

 All the workshops are based on training Victoria Baumgartner acquired through her MA in English literature, with a specialization on Shakespeare in performance, on in her training for Acting Shakespeare at LAMDA, and on her ongoing practice with Kath Burlinson at the Authentic Artist Collective in the UK.
-For bigger groups or a longer stretch of time, Sam Veck or other members of the company may join in giving workshops.
+For bigger groups or a longer stretch of time, other members of the company may join in giving workshops.

 “My students really, really enjoyed the way that the very well thought out workshop allowed them to have a completely new insight into Shakespeare’s universe and plays.
 We will welcome you again in a heartbeat!”

 We specifically tailor our approach to match the general experience of the group while always aiming to delve deeper into the world of Shakespeare than they would have expected us to go.
 If you tell us what you want to achieve and explore, we will always endeavour to both match the brief and go the extra mile in a fun, enjoyable means!